cmu-delphi/covidcast-indicators/facebook/README.md

 ## Running the Indicator

+The Facebook symptoms surveys are one of our most complex pipelines, requiring a two-day process to accumulate all necessary input files in a production setting.
+This process is implemented in the `delphi_facebook` Python package and GNU make.
+For testing, we have included sample input files, so all that is needed is the `delphiFacebook` R package to run the actual indicator computations.

 The indicator is run by installing the package `delphiFacebook` and running the script "run.R".
-To install the pacakge, run the following code from this directory:
+To install the package, run the following code from this directory:

 ```
-R CMD build delphiFacebook
-R CMD INSTALL delphiFacebook_1.0.tar.gz
+make install-R
 ```

 All of the user-changable parameters are stored in `params.json`.
-A template is included as `params.json.template`.
+A template appropriate for running unit tests is included as `params.json.template`.

 To execute the module and produce the output datasets (by default, in